 Manufacturing and distribution companies considering new ERP software for their business have often been stymied by their fear of implementation problems.
 They hear it all the time: ERP implementation is costly, time-consuming and interrupts business operations.
 Understanding the factors that can affect ERP implementation are critical to success.

 But a recent study by Mint Jutras refutes this common fear and finds that previous statistics on ERP implementation failure rates are outdated.
 Instead of uncovering proof positive that most ERP implementations fail, the study found the opposite to be true.
-Most ERP implementations actually succeed, and those that fail do so because of problems with people and process, not the software itself.
+Most ERP implementations actually succeed by following the critical elements framework of successful ERP implementation.
+Those that fail do so because of problems with people and process, not the software itself.

-In November 2018, Mint Jutras conducted a study of ERP implementations among 315 manufacturers and distributors, focusing on scheduling, costs and return on investment (ROI).
+In November 2018, Mint Jutras conducted a survey of the real facts of ERP implementations among 315 manufacturers and distributors, focusing on scheduling, costs and return on investment (ROI).
 The study, commissioned by independent research firm Ultra Consultants, surveyed companies of sizes ranging from $25 million to multi-billion dollars in revenue with both recent and mature ERP implementations.

 The study found that while 67% of respondents called their ERP implementations a success and 31% called their implementations a partial success, only 2% said their implementations were not successful and just one respondent called its implementation a failure.